stomli/coding/docs/modules/Grid.md

 Matches of 3+ consecutive same-color balls are returned.

 ### Gravity Algorithm
-Iterates from bottom-up, column-by-column:
+Optimized to only affect columns with removed balls:
+- Accepts optional `removedPositions` parameter
+- Extracts unique column indices from removed positions
-- For each empty cell, check if ball exists above
+- For each affected column, iterates from bottom-up:
-- Move ball down to fill gap
+  - Compacts all balls down to fill gaps
-- Repeat until no movement occurs
+  - Clears empty cells at top
+- If no positions provided, processes all columns (legacy behavior)

 ### Coordinate System
 - Origin (0,0) is top-left